Dublin Central · Bye-Election 2026 · Census 2022

 Dublin Central area profile — Census 2022

-Every figure below is aggregated from the Census 2022 electoral divisions whose centroid falls inside the Dublin Central constituency boundary, shown against the national average.
-They are grouped into four reading sections rather than a single block.
-Constituency and ED boundaries do not align perfectly, so figures are close approximations; household income is a population-weighted modelled estimate and the deprivation score is a population-weighted index.
+Every figure below comes from Census 2022 electoral divisions whose centroid falls inside the Dublin Central constituency boundary, shown against the national average.
+They appear in four sections rather than a single block.
+Constituency and ED boundaries do not align perfectly, so figures are close approximations.
+Household income is a population-weighted modelled estimate; the deprivation score is a population-weighted index.

 Population & community